 Vendor – a seller of real estate.

-Yield – measurement of earnings on your investment.
+Yield – a measurement of earnings on your investment.

 Zoning – the legal mechanism for local governments to regulate the use of privately owned real estate to prevent conflicting land uses and promote orderly development.